vwen01/addressbook/README.md

 ## Future Improvements
 - Unfortunately, due to timing, only had Sunday to work on this, so may not be as polished as I wanted.
+- For a sorted list of Friends I would implement a sorted list or sorted set as the data structure (just noticed this).
 - More exhaustive testing can be done on integration etc.
 - Authentication and Authorisation needs to be implemented for security purposes.
 I would consider something on the lines of a 0Auth2.0 with JWT token type flow for this project.